WebAssembly/spec/ml-proto/README.md

 ## Internal Syntax

-The core language is defined in `syntax.ml`, and looks as follows:
+The core language is defined in `ast.ml`, and looks as follows:

 ```
 type var = int